Elnaz2023/Data-Analysis/README.md

 # Data-Analysis
-It is about sample projects of Data Analysis industry training program which I have supervised and guided as a mentor to Bachelor and Mater students
+I would like to present the projects that I have completed either individually, as part of a team, or those I have supervised and guided as a mentor to students.
+We will be discussing the fundamental stages of data analysis over the course of 4 weeks.
+Let me extend my gratitude to the diligent and innovative reports submitted by the bright students in our class, who hail from esteemed international universities and have dedicated 5 hours each week to completing the program and their reports.